TrustTheVote-Project/DeviceManager/README.md

     sudo wodim -v speed=2 dev=/dev/sr0 -dao <path to your ISO>
 You man need to install wodim:
 &nbsp;&nbsp;dnf install cdrkit

+### A few notes on burning...
+To aid the development process as well as demoing the software, there are a couple environment variables to make note of:
+DM_DUMMY_BURN and DM_FAKE_BURN.
+If you set these at the shell level, as in "export DM_DUMMY_BURN=1" or "export DM_FAKE_BURN=1" they will do the following:

+**DM_FAKE_BURN** - won't do anything close to burning a DVD, it just puts a dialog on screen to show you  that that's where the burning would normally happen.
+This is great for demoing.

+**DM_DUMMY_BURN** - this will run the wodim burn command with the --dummy parameter, meaning it won't actually burn, but it exercises the full burning process, thus saving DVDs in development.

+When you're ready to actually burn a DVD, unset the environment variable with: unset DM_FAKE_BURN

+or

+unset DM_DUMMY_BURN

+**NOTE** - if you don't set EITHER variable a DVD will get burned!

 ## Testing the ISO in a VM
 You could burn the ISO immediately to disc and boot from it, but that takes a few minutes and may waste a DVD.
 The majority of testing was done using Qemu as a VM.
 You can install qemu with this command: